 How to feed your plants nutrients

-Mixing the fertilizer with water and feeding your plants is a simple process with a product like Reefertilizer.
-First, you will want to know how much water you will need.
-1 liter of water per plant is a good place to start for most grows.
-You want to give them just enough liquid that a little bit drips from the bottom of the planter after watering.
-This ensures that the soil is completely saturated and nutrients aren’t being wasted as runoff.
+Mixing fertilizer with water and feeding your plants is a simple process with a product like Reefertilizer.
+First, you will want to know how much water you will need for your pots.
+2 liter of water per plant in a 5 gallon planter is a good place to start.

 In this demonstration, we will be feeding 1 plant its first low dose of nutrients.

-Pour this liquid back into your jug and give it a stir.
+Pour this liquid back into your jug and give it a good stir.

 At this point, you should pH your solution with a pH pen.
 We have one available in our store.